 ||rosemary.harris @ qmul.ac.uk

-My interests are focused on stochastic non-equilibrium systems including:
+My interests are focused on stochastic non-equilibrium processes including:

 - applications, e.g., traffic, econophysics, biological modelling.

 - Effective bandwidth of non-Markovian packet traffic, M. Cavallaro and R. J. Harris, arXiv:1812.00477.

 - Transport fluctuations in integrable models out of equilibrium, J. Myers, M. J. Bhaseen, R. J. Harris and B. Doyon, arXiv:1812.02082.

 - Do environmental concerns affect commuting choices?
 Hybrid choice modelling with household survey data, J. Roberts, G. Popli and R. J. Harris, J. R. Stat.
 Soc.
 A 181, 299 (2018).

 - Phase transitions in large deviations of reset processes, R. J. Harris and H. Touchette, J. Phys.
 A: Math.
 Theor.
 50, 10LT01 (2017).